Hekuran Kryeziu

-Hekuran Kryeziu (born 12 February 1993) is a Kosovan professional football coach and former player who is the assistant manager of Kosovo national under-21 team.
+Hekuran Kryeziu (born 12 February 1993) is a Kosovan football manager and former player who is the manager of the Kosovo national under-21 team.

+Kryeziu began his youth career with Küssnacht a/R before joining Luzern’s youth system.
+He progressed to the senior level with Luzern, making 131 appearances and scoring 3 goals for the first team between 2011 and 2018.
+During his time at the club, he also played for Luzern U21 and spent a loan spell at FC Vaduz.
+Kryeziu later played for Zürich and Winterthur before retiring from professional playing.

+At international level, he represented various youth teams of Switzerland before switching allegiance to the Kosovo national team, earning 30 caps between 2015 and 2023.

+In 2025, he served as assistant manager of the Kosovo U21 team before being appointed head coach of the side later that year.

 Club career

 Zürich

 On 31 May 2018, Kryeziu signed a three-year contract with Swiss Super League club Zürich and this transfer would become legally effective in July 2018.
 On 22 July 2018, he made his debut in a 2–1 home win against Thun after being named in the starting line-up.

 Winterthur

 Kryeziu had a trial at Swiss Super League club Winterthur in July 2022, and signed a two-year contract with the club for an undisclosed fee the following month.
 On 13 August 2022, he made his debut with second team in a 0–0 home draw against Gossau after being named in the starting line-up, while his first team debut came fifteen days later in a 1–5 home defeat against Young Boys after coming on as a substitute at 46th minute in place of Eris Abedini.